thesalva101/mynode/README.md

 ### Schema

-- **Single database:** only a single, unnamed database is supported per ToyDB cluster.
+- **Single database:** only a single, unnamed database is supported per mynode cluster.

 - **Schema changes:** schema changes other than creating or dropping tables and indexes is not supported, i.e. there is no `ALTER TABLE`.